AccordLTN/accord-irc/README.md

 *Dicer, a more robust dice rolling plugin for d20-esque systems.
 *Exalted, a dice rolling system for Exalted, a tabletop game produced by White Wolf Publishing.
+*ISeen, a !seen command that remembers things!
+*Snark, tracks !botsmack and !botsnack karma as well as dice luck.